Skip to content

 'Down in the valley' is another real Cognetti

 Mountains, trees, solitary inhabitants...
 Down in the valley is another 'real' Paolo Cognetti.
 You could call him the chronicler of mountains and mountain life.
-Few writers narrate life at altitude, in the middle of nature, far from the hustle and bustle of the city, as beautifully as Italian author Paolo Cognetti.
+Few writers tell so beautifully about life at altitude, in the middle of nature, far from the hustle and bustle of the city, as Italian author Paolo Cognetti.
 With his filmed bestseller The Eight Mountains, he conquered the...

 Italian author Nadia Terranova ©Sandro Messina